 At least 60 days before the project starts, the RHC Chair must inform to the IHB the name and contacts of the Project Leader, and the provisional dates of the respective project.
 After this point, all the communication and requests regarding this particular project will be dealt only by the IHB and the Project Leader.

+The CB Coordinator will brief the Project Leader about the CB Procedures and the best practices for the execution of CB activities.

 At least 30 days before the event begins, the Project Leader must inform to the IHB: